Photo courtesy The Nature Conservancy

 Camp Whispering Pines, Raleigh, NC, 1943.
 State Archives of North Carolina.

-Landscapes of Exclusion (2015) exposes institutionalized racism in state parks during Jim Crow, and how a “separate but equal” doctrine led to substandard scenic resources, construction, and maintenance in segregated parks throughout the South.
+Landscapes of Exclusion (2015 / paper 2022) exposes institutionalized racism in state parks during Jim Crow, and how a “separate but equal” doctrine led to substandard scenic resources, construction, and maintenance in segregated parks throughout the South.

 Ellen Shipman with her children at Brook Place, Plainfield, NH, c.
 1910.
 Nancy Angell Streeter Family Collection.

 Landscape architecture was one of the few professions open to women in the early twentieth century.
-The Gardens of Ellen Biddle Shipman (1996), LALH’s second book, tells the story of how a single mother of three established a thriving professional practice in 1910 and went on to employ many other women landscape architects.
+The Gardens of Ellen Biddle Shipman (1996) sold over five thousand copies, inspiring renewed interest in the landscape architect’s work and the restoration of her gardens.

 High Court, Cornish, NH, 2017.
 Photograph by Carol Betsch.